amazonlinux/amazon-linux-2023/README.md

 Our supported architectures include *x86_64* and *aarch64* (written as arm64 in some contexts).

 ## Upcoming changes
 During the preview, we're actively seeking your feedback about what to add to and modify in Amazon Linux 2022.
-We also have a clear roadmap moving forward.
+We also have a clear roadmap(https://github.com/amazonlinux/amazon-linux-2022/projects/1) moving forward.
 Notable upcoming changes during the preview include the following updates:
-- The Linux Kernel version will be moving to 5.15.
-- OpenSSL 3 will become the default OpenSSL version.